 To demonstrate the procedure, this chapter shows how it can be applied to analysis of excess boarding times at an emergency department (ED).
 Excess boarding time refers to patients waiting for the next step in their care (e.g., admission to the hospital or discharge to home) in excess of six hours from arrival at the ED.
 Exhibit 10.3 shows hypothetical admissions data.
 These data were adapted from boarding experiences reported elsewhere (Kheirbek et al. 2015).

 Our hospital’s excessive boarding time may result from multiple causes, including backups at the imaging department or unavailability of hospital beds.
 These were known causes of delay.
 To reduce boarding time, the hospital hired additional staff.
-Hiring a person allows the ED to work more efficiently, but if the organization is experiencing high hospital occupancy or if imaging is backed up, adding more staff may not reduce the backup problem.
+Hiring another person allows the ED to work more efficiently, but if the organization is experiencing high hospital occupancy or if imaging is backed up, adding more staff may not reduce the backup problem.

 One question to answer is whether the new hire has, in fact, led to reduced boarding time.
 Before we can answer this question, we need to remove the effect of the other two known causes.
 This is done by dividing the data into strata, calculating the frequency of cases and controls in each stratum, and weighting the controls so they occur at the same rate as cases.
 The first step in such an analysis is to construct four strata from the possible combinations of the alternative explanations: